History

 History of the Harvey Cedars Hotel

-Around 1837 [1], a farmer named Sylvanus Cox built a house [2] on an island in an area called Harvest Quarters.
-The island was good for gardening and livestock, and the house would become the first section of the Harvey Cedars Hotel.
-Cox also built a bridge across the creek, which was filled in during the 1960s, making the former island a peninsula as it is today.)
+Around 1837, a farmer named Sylvanus Cox built a house [1] on an island in an area called Harvest Quarters.
+The island was good for gardening and livestock.
+The house would become the first section of the Harvey Cedars Hotel.
+Cox also built a bridge across the creek.
+[2]

 When Perrine started up his hotel, there were plenty of large hotels on Long Beach Island.
-The smaller places on the island attracted a New York crowd, a popular choice for many being Perrine’s hotel.
+The smaller ones attracted a New York crowd, a popular choice being Perrine’s.
 Wealthy men savored the experience of the hotel, enjoying seafood, waterfowl, and liquor while gunning and courting the rugged life.

 [1] The original structure included the T-shaped section ranging from the present main lounge (half of which was originally a porch, as seen in this section’s photo) to the end of the present entrance sign.
 According to former conference director Al Oldham, the oldest sections used mortise-and-tenon construction with 3x8" rough-hewn joists, and original windows remained inside the walls of the first floor until renovations in the 1990s.